sethmlarson/sethmlarson.dev/app/markdown/2024-06-13/security-developer-in-residence-report-37.md

 The complete language summit blog posts are [coming soon to the Python Software Foundation blog](https://pyfound.blogspot.com/) (I should know, I authored them!) so if you're interested in this topic you can stay tuned over there.
 I won't spoil any of the contents of the blog post here, but it was a great discussion all around.
-Lots of interesting ideas and thoughts from core developers that'll with figuring process improvements that work for CPython.
+Lots of interesting ideas and thoughts from core developers that'll help with figuring process improvements that work for CPython.

 ## Meeting all the people